MichaelAI0/Code-Guide/LESSON PLANS/Simon Says/Simon_Says_Additional_Features_Walkthrough.md

 });
 ```

+## Feature 2: Difficulty Levels

-**This code provides a step-by-step implementation for adding the Countdown Timer feature to your Simon Says game, complete with explicit documentation for each line.
+**This code provides a step-by-step implementation for adding the Difficulty Levels feature to your Simon Says game, complete with explicit documentation for each line.
 Please integrate these code snippets into your existing project to implement this feature.**

-## Feature 2: Difficulty Levels

 ### HTML: